pawant2508/pawant2508/README.md

-- 👋 Hi, I’m @pawant2508
+- 👋 Hi, I’m Pawan Tiwari
-- 👀 I’m interested in c# and c Language.
+- 👀 I’m interested in c# with .NET and also actively working with angular.
 - 🌱 I’m currently learning c# at a modrate level.
 - 💞️ I’m looking to get an opportunity to work with a full passion.
 - 📫 How to reach me ...